filtitov2001/RandomNumber/README.md

 # Random Number
-Random number App.
-My first project for work with protocols and use MVC.<br/>
+Random number App. <br/>
+My first project for work with protocols and using MVC architecture .<br/>
 By tap on button, you can see any number of selected range 🔢

 <div align="center">